AC34/npm-chlog-to-html-list/README.md

 |list_type|string|"ul"|The list type of the most outer element of the output html.|

 ## Roadmap
- - Everything should be fine by 1.0.0.
+ Everything should be fine by 1.0.0.
-No further development has been planned.
+No further development is being planned.

- - However, there can be some updates related to:
+ However, there can be some updates related to:
  - dependency updates
  - language udpates
  - updates on changelog schemes.